-Each Division should elect a Chairperson, a Chairperson-Elect, and other officers as determined by the division.
+Each division should elect a Chairperson, a Chairperson-elect, and other officers as determined by the division.
 Chairpersons are elected for two years.
 In the event that a division is unable to elect a new Chairperson, the current Chairperson may continue to serve as Chairperson, but for no more than an additional year, until a new Chairperson is elected.
-The transfer of responsibility of the Chair should be made at the appropriate divisional meeting at the annual meeting.
+The transfer of responsibility of the Chair should be made at the appropriate divisional meeting before or at the annual meeting.

 a.
 Nominations for candidates will be solicited through a minimum of three emails with at least one email each sent by the Division Chairperson and the Chairperson, Council of the Divisions.
 While it is intended for elections to include at least two candidates, a Division will be allowed to move into an election with a single candidate, following the minimum of three email solicitations.
 Nominees must be current division members to accept nominations.
 The Chairperson is responsible for confirming that all nominees are current division members and seeing that there is the widest possible participation in the nomination procedure.
-If not, the Chairperson will work with the GRA & Webmaster, if nominees need to join/renew and/or become division members.
+If not, the Chairperson will work with the Administrative Officer if nominees need to join/renew and/or become division members.
 Initial nominations may be solicited in one or more of the following ways:

 - Call for nominations in the division newsletter